kevchen266/kotlin-for-python-developers-cn/README.md

 You can get a reference to an top-level function by prefixing the function name with `::` (e.g. `::foo`).

-### Obtaining member references from a class reference
+### 由类引用获取成员引用

 While it is possible in Kotlin to dynamically create new classes at runtime or to add members to a class, it's tricky and slow, and generally discouraged.
 However, it is easy to dynamically inspect an object to see e.g. what properties and functions it contains and which annotations exist on them.
 This is called _reflection_, and it's not very performant, so avoid it unless you really need it.

 Kotlin has got its own reflection library (`kotlin-reflect.jar` must be included in your build).
 When targeting the JVM, you can also use the Java reflection facilities.
 Note that the Kotlin reflection isn't quite feature-complete yet - in particular, you can't use it to inspect built-in classes like `String`.

 Warning: using reflection is usually the wrong way to solve problems in Kotlin!
 In particular, if you have several classes that all have some common properties/functions and you want to write a function that can take an instance of any of those classes and use those properties, the correct approach is to define an interface with the common properties/functions and make all the relevant classes implement it; the function can then take that interface as a parameter.
-If you don't control those classes, you can use the [Adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern) and write wrapper classes that implement the interface - this is very easy thanks to Kotlin's [delegation feature](#delegation).
+If you don't control those classes, you can use the [Adapter pattern](https://en.wikipedia.org/wiki/Adapter_pattern) and write wrapper classes that implement the interface - this is very easy thanks to Kotlin's [delegation feature](#委托).
 You can also get a lot of leverage out of using generics in clever ways.

 Appending `::class` to a class name will give you a `KClass<C>` metadata object for that class.
 The generic type parameter `C` is the class itself, so you can use `KClass<*>` if you're writing a function that can work with metadata for any class, or you can make a generic function with a type parameter `T` and parameter type `KClass<T>`.
 From this, you can obtain references to the members of the class.
 The most interesting properties on `KClass` are probably `primaryConstructor`, `constructors`, `memberProperties`, `declaredMemberProperties`, `memberFunctions`, and `declaredMemberFunctions`.
 The difference between e.g. `memberProperties` and `declaredMemberProperties` is that the former includes inherited properties, while the latter only includes the properties that have been declared in the class' own body.